 Exposure to the harmful ultraviolet radiation from the sun in prolonged periods can cause skin cancers, including lip cancer.

-Warts caused by HPV can contribute to the development of lip cancer.
+Warts caused by HPV (Human Papilloma Virus) can contribute to the development of lip cancer.
 HPV commonly affects the vagina, penis and cervix.
 The practice of certain sexual practices contributes to the spread of the virus in the lips and oral cavity.

 Irritations on the lip caused by poor fitting dentures and other dental appliances may cause changes on the cells on the mouth and lips.